hanatos/vkdt/src/pipe/modules/rt/readme.md

 * `sampler` choose which path space sampler to use for rendering: path tracing/env-nee, markov chain path guiding
 * `wd` width of the render in pixels
 * `ht` height of the render in pixels

+the sampler dropdown list includes simple path tracing with optional next event estimation to the envmap, as well as markov chain path guiding based on the publication:
+Lucas Alber, Johannes Hanika, and Carsten Dachsbacher.
+Real-time Markov chain path guiding for global illumination and single scattering.
+Proc.
+ACM Comput.
+Graph.
+Interact.
+Tech., 8(1), 2025.